ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 But, that being said, the code within this repo branch should make it easier. if you're having trouble getting your copy of the docker container working correctly with the code:

 ``docker run -it --rm -v $PWD/:/app/ de3343/ai_mods_py3.10:transformers sh -c "mv /string.py /usr/local/lib/python3.10/string.py; python3 /app/updated_main.py"`` within the cloned repo on your machine or phone.
 Because the code within it is python3.10 compatible, anything kept compatible in 3.10+ will still work.
 If you need help getting it to work on your android phone, ask chatgpt and check the docs for your android version.
 If your android OS is a x86_64 build, the default docker build should work.

+# Why would you use GPT to aide in the modeling of an AI?
+Why not just use the GPT model and not care?

+A human mind does more than just parse tokens.